Bitcoin Dominance

 For instance, wallets holding at least 1,000 BTC are often considered “whale” wallets, typically controlled by early adopters, institutional investors, or entities with significant capital.
 These wallets tend to behave differently from smaller retail wallets, often showing accumulation at different stages of Bitcoin’s market cycles.

 In the most recent cycle, wallets holding 1,000 BTC increased as Bitcoin neared its all-time high, which was an unusual pattern compared to previous cycles.
 Normally, we might expect larger holders to reduce their exposure as prices peak, but in this case, many whales continued to accumulate during the price surge.
+This trend has since reversed, with whale wallet sizes now declining as the market corrects, which could signal profit-taking by large holders.

 The Bitcoin wallet sizes charts provide crucial data points for investors looking to time their entries and exits in the market.
 Here’s how you can use this information: